 Manufacturing process controls for preventing intergranular corrosion of stainless steel components are used in accordance with the guidance in RG 1.44 (Reference.
 4.5-5).
-Furnace sensitized material is allowed, and methods described in the guide are followed for cleaning and protecting austenitic stainless steels from contamination during handling, storage, testing, and fabrication and for determining the degree of sensitization during welding.
+Furnace sensitized material is not allowed for the CRDM pressure housing, and methods | described in the guide are followed for cleaning and protecting austenitic stainless steels from contamination during handling, storage, testing, and fabrication and for determining the degree of sensitization during welding.